JuliaLang/www.julialang.org/community/sponsors.md

 * [Lincoln Laboratory](https://www.ll.mit.edu): [Dr. Jeremy Kepner](https://www.mit.edu/~kepner/) is the founding sponsor of the Julia project.
 * [Gordon and Betty Moore Foundation](https://www.moore.org/article-detail?newsUrlName=bringing-julia-from-beta-to-1.0-to-support-data-intensive-scientific-computing)
 * [Alfred P. Sloan Foundation](https://sloan.org/grant-detail/7999)

+# JuliaCon

+The annual [JuliaCon conference](https://juliacon.org/) raises money through sponsorship and ticket sales.
+Excess money after expenses (if any) become part of the general Julia fund at NumFocus, which is used to cover miscallaneous hosting and other expenses of the Julia project.